dragsbruh/ninjsu/README.md

 ## About

-NinJSu is a javascript game development library designed to give maximum control.
+[I WONT BE WORKING ON THIS PROJECT FOR 2-4 MONTHS] NinJSu is a javascript game development library designed to give maximum control.
 It is written in typescript and webgl.